 “ACTING ADJUTANT GENERAL OF THE ARMY”

-The ship arrived in San Francixco on October 10, 1945 and the former POWs were taken to Letterman General Hospital where he received additional medical treatment.
+The ship arrived in San Francisco on October 10, 1945, and the former POWs were taken to Letterman General Hospital where he received additional medical treatment.
 He was later transferred to a hospital closer to home.

 For a second time, he registered with Selective Service.
-This time he registered on June 28, 1946, he again named his mother as his contact person.
-He also indicated that his idenifying mark was scar on his right hip.
+This time he registered on June 28, 1946, and he again named his mother as his contact person.
+He also indicated that his identifying mark was a scar on his right hip.
 He apparently received it while a POW.

 It is not known where he worked after the war.
-What is known is that Donald Forsythe’s apartment caught fire, possibly from a cigarette, and he died from smoke inhalation and third degree burns on December 22, 1963.
-After a memorial service at the First Methodist Church in Laramie, he was bured at the Natrona Memorial Gardens.
+What is known is that Donald Forsythe’s apartment caught fire, possibly from a cigarette, and he died from smoke inhalation and third-degree burns on December 22, 1963.
+After a memorial service at the First Methodist Church in Laramie, he was buried at the Natrona Memorial Gardens.